Senior Research Associate and Project Coordinator

 - Racialized gender justice and disability in STEM and higher education

 - Critical Race Theory (CRT)

 - Critical disability studies

 Dr. Lisette Torres-Gerald (also known as Dr. Lisette E. Torres) is a trained scientist and disabled scholar-activist whose work focuses on addressing racial and gender inequity and disability in STEM and higher education.
-She earned a Ph.D. in education with a Certificate in Social Justice from Iowa State University and M.S. in Zoology with a Certificate in Ecology from Miami University.
-She is also an active member of Science for the People, a co-founder/executive committee member of the National Coalition for Latinxs with Disabilities (CNLD), and an advisory board member of the Invisible Disability Project (IDP) and the STEM Persistence Advisory Board for the Science Friday Initiative.
+She earned a Ph.D. in Education with a Certificate in Social Justice from Iowa State University and M.S. in Zoology with a Certificate in Ecology from Miami University.
+She is also an active member of Science for the People, a co-founder/executive board member of the National Coalition for Latinxs with Disabilities (CNLD), and an advisory board member of the Invisible Disability Project (IDP) and the STEM Persistence Advisory Board for the Science Friday Initiative.

 Ph.D.
 Education with Certificate in Social Justice (Iowa State University)

 M.S.
 Zoology with Certificate in Ecology (Miami University)

 B.A.
 Earth and Environmental Science AND Religion Studies (double-major) (Lehigh University)

 Science Education for Equity, Diversity and Social Justice (SEEDS)